frelon/suse-elemental/docs/image-build-and-customization.md

 1. Supports building images only for `x86_64` platforms.
 2. Supports building only `RAW` type images.
 3. Supports building images for non air-gapped environments only.
 3. Does not support building Linux-only images.
-Customers looking to build Linux-only images should refer to the [Linux-only Image](linux-only-image.md) guide.
+Users looking to build Linux-only images should refer to the [Linux-only Image](linux-only-image.md) guide.

 Elemental is in active development and much of these limitations are on our roadmap and **will** be fixed.